pragathi-04/FED_group_15/README.md

 » Sass / Scss <br>
 » React JS

+## Team Members & Roles

+**Pragathi – Frontend Developer**
+- Developed React components for the car rental system.
+- Managed routing and dynamic rendering of car listings.
+- Styled the application using Sass for a responsive UI.
+- Implemented search and filter functionality for a seamless user experience.

+**Vikitha – Backend & API Integration**
+- Set up RESTful APIs for fetching, creating, and updating car rental data.
+- Connected frontend components to backend endpoints.
+- Implemented server-side validation and error handling.

+**Bhargavi – Authentication & User Management**
+- Implemented user registration, login, and session management.
+- Integrated authentication flows (JWT or token-based).
+- Managed user profiles and booking history.

+**Varshitha – Testing, Deployment & Documentation**
+- Wrote unit and integration tests for frontend components.
+- Built the project for production and handled deployment.
+- Maintained documentation, project setup instructions, and version control.

+> **Note:** All code was pushed by [Friend 1], but contributions are listed according to each team member's role.
 # React Project Setup

 This guide provides instructions to set up and run a React project on your local machine.
 The project also includes Sass as a dependency for styling.